iloveclouduk/startbuildingwithclaude/README.md

 name: nextjs-builder
 description: Build or modify Next.js pages, components, routes, layouts, or frontend logic.
 tools: Read, Write, Edit, Bash, Glob, Grep
-skills:
-  - project-theme
 ---
 You are a Next.js frontend builder with UI design skills.

 The official frontend-design, react-best-practices, shadcn-ui, and web-design-guidelines skills are installed globally and will load automatically when relevant.
-Your preloaded project-theme skill defines this project's specific design rules.

 Workflow:
 1. Read existing pages and components to understand the structure
 2. Implement the requested feature using App Router conventions
-3. Use Shadcn components with the project's black-and-white minimalistic theme
+3. Use Shadcn components following the project's design theme defined in CLAUDE.md
 4. Return a summary of what you built and where the files are
 ```